Lab 10: Quaternions#

 Now that we have built a Quaternion class we can now use quaternions to perform calculations in the Camera class to implement a quaternion camera.
 We are currently using Euler angles rotation to calculate the camera vectors in the update() method and our camera may suffer from gimbal lock.
 It also does not allow us to move the camera through \(\pm 90^\circ\) to look straight up or down (recall that we needed to limit the \(pitch\) angle between \(\pm 89^\circ\)).

-To implement a quaternion camera we create a quaternion that describes the rotation of the camera in the world space.
-We rotate the camera quaternion using two rotation quaternions based on changes to the \(yaw\) and \(pitch\) angles from the mouse input.
-Once we have the rotated camera quaternion we can use it to rotate vectors pointing along the \(x\) and negative \(z\) axes to give the \(\vec{right}\) and \(\vec{front}\) vectors for moving the camera.
-We can also use the matrix form of the camera quaternion to calculate the view matrix.
+To implement a quaternion camera we create a quaternion that describes the rotation of the camera in the world space by the \(yaw\) and \(pitch\) angles from the mouse input.
+Once we have the camera rotation quaternion, we can use it to rotate vectors pointing along the \(x\), \(y\) and negative \(z\) axes to give the \(\vec{right}\), \(\vec{up}\) and \(\vec{front}\) vectors for moving the camera.
+We can also use the matrix form of the camera rotation quaternion to calculate the view matrix.

 Task